cmu-sei/foundry-docs/docs/gameboard/admin-feedback-form.md

 # Feedback Feature

-In the gameboard application, it is possible to create feedback forms to capture participant feedback on the game and individual challenges.
+In the Gameboard application, it is possible to create feedback forms to capture participant feedback on the game and individual challenges.
 Collecting and analyzing participant feedback can help you refine and improve your games and challenges.

 To create a feedback form, you must have the *Administrator* role in the Gameboard.
-For more information about roles, please see the [Gameboard Roles Guide](gb-roles.md).
+For more information about roles, please see the [Gameboard Roles Guide](admin-roles.md).

 Creating a feedback form is not required to build a game or challenge.
 It is up to you whether or not you choose to implement it.
 If feedback is not configured in the gameboard administration section, then the feedback form does not appear for the participant.
 You can create questions for *just* a game, *just* challenges, or *both* game and challenges.
 See the "Configuration YAML" sections below for additional detail.